 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-[W]ritten with humour, warmth and generosity, capturing the country's political upheaval and the extraordinariness of ordinary human life ...
-Do not be put off by the book's length: this is life-affirming storytelling at its finest and a dazzling portrait of the author's beloved Istanbul.'
+Life-affirming story telling at its best.
+Written with humour, warmth and generosity, capturing the country's political upheaval and the extraordinariness of ordinary human life . . .
+A dazzling portrait of the author's beloved Istanbul.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.